Version 1.1 August 18, 2023

-The odds are pretty low that a Homesteader will get hit by an object big enough to be a threat.
+The odds are pretty low that a Homesteader on the surface will get hit by an object big enough to be a threat.
 But it’s not zero.
 And some of us have pretty bad luck.

 Luna experiences significant temperature changes because it lacks a substantial atmosphere.
 The mean surface temperate during the day is 107º C during the day and -153º C during the night (1, pg 28).
 But that doesn’t tell the whole story.
 Temperatures can swing between 123º C and -233º C (1, pg 28).
 Obviously that would kill most living things.
 The problem is that it’s not good for electronics or machinery either.

 Almost all of the heating comes from the Sun as Luna lacks an internal heat source (6).
 How much energy a particular location receives depends on its latitude and relative position to the sun.
 Equatorial sites out in the open will get the hottest while polar sites inside the permanent shadow of a crater will be the coldest (which is why there could be ice trapped there).